Complaints policy

 • If a customer would like their Stage 1 complaint reviewed, they should request this within one calendar year from the date of our Stage 1 response.

-4.5 - Using a third party or representative to raise a complaint
+Using a third party or representative to raise a complaint

-4.6 - Anonymous complaints and confidentiality
+Anonymous complaints and confidentiality

-• It may not be possible to fully investigate a complaint without disclosing the identity of the complainant, and if so, we’ll ask the complainants permission to do this.
+• It may not be possible to fully investigate a complaint without disclosing the identity of the complainant, and if so, we will ask the complainants permission to do this.
 While we respect our customers’ right to confidentiality, if we don’t have this permission, we may not be able to investigate fully.

 • For most problems, a genuine apology and putting things right straight away is where it ends.
 Sometimes, if it has taken us longer than it should have to get something sorted out or if the problem keeps happening, we may offer compensation.

-The things we’ll look at will be:
+• The things we will look at will be:

-• the customer’s situation, for example, if they need additional help.
+• The customer’s situation, for example, if they need additional help.

-• how much the customer has been disrupted.
+• How much the customer has been disrupted.

-• how long it’s taken to put right.
+• How long it’s taken to put right.

-• if there’s been distress and/or inconvenience.
+• If there’s been distress and/or inconvenience.

-If a service goes wrong:
+• If a service goes wrong:

-4.8 - When we can’t reach an agreement
+When we cannot reach an agreement

-• When we’ve done all, we reasonably can to resolve a complaint, but a customer is still unhappy, they can refer the matter to the Housing Ombudsman Service.
-In the instances where we don’t consider or escalate a complaint, customers will be informed of their right to take their complaint to the Housing Ombudsman.
+• In the instances where we don’t consider or escalate a complaint, customers will be informed of their right to take their complaint to the Housing Ombudsman.

 • The Ombudsman will contact us to get the facts of the case from our point of view and then make a final decision.